-Teachers find unique ways to teach students about the Inauguration
+Teachers find unique ways to teach students about the inauguration

-Kimberlee Hughes is a social studies teacher at Mayberry Middle School and said this morning, she had students asking to turn the tv on during school time, a request that wasn’t over the top for a day like Inauguration Day.
+Kimberlee Hughes is a social studies teacher at Mayberry Middle School and said on Wednesday that she asked students to turn the television during school time, a request that wasn’t over the top for a day like Inauguration Day.

 “This is your history,” said Hughes.
 “You need to take it seriously because it’s yours.”